Orbital Linearization of Smooth Completely Integrable Vector Fields: Proof of Theorem

 \section{Proof of Theorem \ref{thm:SmoothLinearization}}

-We will always assume that the vector field $X$ satisfies the hypotheses of Theorem \ref{thm:SmoothLinearization}.
-The fact that the linear part of $X$ is semisimple is established by Lemma \ref{lem:HypOrEl}.
-In view of Subsection \ref{subsection:ReductionToParametrizedCase}, it suffices to prove Theorem \ref{thm:SmoothLinearization} for the cases without zero eigenvalue, by a proof whose parametrized version also works the same.
+We will always assume that the vector f\/ield $X$ satisf\/ies the hypotheses of Theorem \ref{thm:SmoothLinearization}.
+The fact that the linear part of $X$ is semisimple is established by Lemma~\ref{lem:HypOrEl}.
+In view of Section~\ref{subsection:ReductionToParametrizedCase}, it suf\/f\/ices to prove Theorem~\ref{thm:SmoothLinearization} for the cases without zero eigenvalue, by a proof whose parametrized version also works the same.